jeremyerwin/jeremyerwin.github.io/_posts/2021-04-01-indexing-la-mode-illustree.md

 ## 1893

-Europeana has one issue
+Europeana has only one issue
-Corsets, 27:212.
+- Corsets, 27:212.

 ## 1894